openvenues/libpostal/README.md

 two crawls produces significant duplicates.

-Deduping is a relatively well-studied field, and for text documents like web pages, academic papers, etc. we've arrived at pretty decent approximate similarity methods such as [MinHash](https://en.wikipedia.org/wiki/MinHash).
+Deduping is a relatively well-studied field, and for text documents like web pages, academic papers, etc. there exist pretty decent approximate similarity methods such as [MinHash](https://en.wikipedia.org/wiki/MinHash).

 However, for physical addresses, the frequent use of conventional abbreviations